ferrecromain/markdig-extension-bootstrap-admonitions/README.md

 ## How to use

-In your markdown document we will use the following syntax specifying the key name of the admonition we want to use (case insensitive). :
+In our markdown document we will use the following syntax specifying the key name of the admonition we want to use (case insensitive). :

 ```markdown
 ::: warning